White Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .667 with four doubles, a walk and nine RBI.
+- Arraez hopes to build on a six-game hitting streak in this matchup.
+During his last 10 games he is batting .513 with four doubles, two walks and 10 RBI.

 Arraez Recent Games